-With the world in lock-down, live streaming is a lifeline for musicians' careers and a moment of escapism for fans.
+With the world in lock-down, live streaming is a lifeline for music Artists' careers and a moment of escapism for fans.

-We are currently trialling a platform that allows on-line festivals to be created, with virtual stages on which musicians can perform.
+e92 for Music is currently being used by 20Hz, a not for profit website for up and coming Artists.
+The platform allows on-line festivals to be created, with virtual stages on which Artists can perform.
 Each stage will host a specific genre of music.
-This will enable musicians to stream live performances, to connect remotely to their fan-base and allow global audiences to enjoy the live experience.
+This will enable music Artists to stream live performances, to connect remotely to their fan-base and allow global audiences to enjoy the live experience.

 nGage gathers data in real-time from visitors about how they interact with the content you publish on your website.